FraunhoferIVI/helyos-documentation/docs/source/1-the-helyos-framework/data-formats.rst

 Data Formats
 ============

-helyOS use JSON formats.
-Except for a minimum set of required fields used by helyOS to control the data flow, developers can freely choose the data structure of the assignment, map and sensor data.
-In helyOS framework, most of the data formats used in a project will result from agreements between user interface programmers, path planers developers and the vehicle controller developers.
+helyOS uses JSON formats.
+Except fora minimum set of required fields used by helyOS to control the data flow, developers can freely choose the data structure of the assignment, map and sensor data.
+In the helyOS framework, most of the data formats used in a project will result from agreements between user interface programmers, path planner developers and the agent controller developers.

 Yard and map formats
 --------------------